Jan-Georg Deutsch Scholarship in African History, 2018-21

 I am also trained in archaeological science and excavation, including at the University of Liverpool field school at Nortion Priory.
 In conjunction with Drs Peter Gethin and Matthew Ponting at the University of Liverpool, during my MA I focused particularly on studying Egyptian blue.

 Dwarf burials in ancient Egypt: A contextual study c.
 4,500-332 BC (BA dissertation)

 The formulation of a methodology and criteria for universally assessing the standard of heritage management: Pilot study using Egypt as its case study (MA dissertation)

-Scientific analysis of the effects of acids and alkalis on Egyptian blue pigment (post-MA research)
+Scientific analysis of the effects of acids and alkalis on Egyptian blue pigment (MA research)

 Agar, C. 2016, 'Egypt'.
 Old Members Trust Travel Grant report of University College, Oxford, 6th November.

 Supported tours at the conference 'Egypt's heartland: Regional perspectives on Hierakonpolis, Elkab and Edfu', 18th-19th July 2019, Oxford

 Presented the 20-minute paper 'Celebrating sanctity: The public celebrations of saints in Coptic hagiography' at the Centre for Byzantine, Ottoman and Modern Greek Studies' 20th Annual Postgraduate Colloquium, 1st June 2019, Birmingham